jonro2955/jonro2955/README.md

 https://user-images.githubusercontent.com/74517218/201505504-3fc0eccf-f83c-4850-8167-96b109686717.mp4

-This is a pixel-perfect clone of the Google search homepage written in HTML and CSS.
+This is my attempt at creating a pixel-perfect clone of the Google search homepage using nothing but HTML and CSS.

 [Live Preview Site](https://jonro2955.github.io/odin_foundations_2_google_homepage/)